chaeseonglim/chaeseong.lim_acs-wovencity-challenge/README.md

 ## Introduction

-It is an submission for WovenPlanet challange assignment.
+It is a submission for WovenPlanet challange assignment.

 ## Analysis